Liz-Conway/OT4All/README.md

 <a id="colours"></a>
 [Back to Top](#top)

 The main colours for the OT4U application were deliberately chosen to invoke specific emotional reponses from the user.
+The colours were taken from the picture on the home page.
+The light colours used to highlight/accent a particular area to draw the user's attention were taken from the purple and green balloons.
+The pink hues used throughout the website were taken from the Occupational Therapist's face.
+The brownish colour was taken from the darker shadows of her top.
+The dark blue used to hightlight/accent against a light background was taken from the shadow of the girl's pocket.

 The use of colours in the OT4U application should make the user feel welcomed and trusting.
 Whilst at the same time the user knows that this is not a "fun" app, but a serious tool that will be used by professionals.